 7. The time before moving out

-8. Don’t go on a guilt trip
+8. Don’t go on a guilt trip, indulge in self-care

-They might implore and try to do their best to save the relationship but if you have exhausted all options, stick to your decision.
+They might implore you and try to do their best to save the relationship but if you have exhausted all options, stick to your decision.
 There may even be moments when you second-guess your decision, especially when loneliness consumes you and you start pining for your ex.
 At moments like that, it is essential that you make self-care a priority.

 Related Reading: 7 Things That Are Ok To Go Through To Heal Post A Breakup